 Free School Meals

-You may be eligible for free school meals if you receive any of the following benefits:
+Free school meals are available to some secondary school pupils.
+Your child may be eligible for free school meals if you get any of the following benefits:

-• Child Tax Credit if your taxable income is less than £16,190 and you do not receive Working Tax Credit
+- Child Tax Credit if your taxable income is less than £16,190 and you are not entitled to Working Tax Credit

 How to apply